bayfrontmedia/bones-service-api/docs/events.md

 - `api.start`: Executes in the `ApiService` constructor as the first event available to this service.
 The `ApiService` instance is passed as a parameter.
 - `api.auth.limit`: Executes when a rate limit has been exceeded.
-- `api.auth.otp`: Executes when a user attempts to authenticate with a correct email and a OTP has been generated.
+- `api.auth.otp`: Executes when a user attempts to authenticate with a correct email and an OTP has been generated.
 A [User](https://github.com/bayfrontmedia/bones-service-rbac/blob/master/docs/user.md) and [Totp](https://github.com/bayfrontmedia/bones-service-rbac/blob/master/docs/totp.md) instance are passed as parameters.
 - `api.auth.otp.fail`: Executes when a user fails to authenticate using their email + OTP.
 The email address used is passed as a parameter.